 And finally (my emphasis),

 “The school is a business institution, created for specific purposes.
 It should be conducted in all of its management upon the principles of business.
 Its business is to assist; as being one of the many corporations created and fostered by the State.
-These ends are served when the attending learners are acquiring sound knowledge in the science and the arts; where they are learning to respect authority; when they are cherishing a proper self-respect; when they are understanding their relations to their peers; when they are establishing the imperative habits demanded by business; when they are founding all their dealings on the general principles of law, morals, and religion.— Seventh Biennial Report of the Superintendent of Public Instruction of the State of California, citing Professor J.H.
-Hoose (1876)
+These ends are served when the attending learners are acquiring sound knowledge in the science and the arts; where they are learning to respect authority; when they are cherishing a proper self-respect; when they are understanding their relations to their peers; when they are establishing the imperative habits demanded by business; when they are founding all their dealings on the general principles of law, morals, and religion.

 These are the roots of our systemic model of industry and education.
 Through the early 1900s, the “efficiency model” proposed by Frederick W. Taylor’s “scientific” approach to management promoted a greater loss of humanity in both business and schools that replicated it.
 As Professor Maduakolam Ireh explains,